Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • cryptography: AES-256;

-• plugins for major browsers (IE, Safari, Maxthon, Firefox, Chrome/Chromium, Microsoft Edge) and java-script bookmarklet for other browsers;
+• plugins for major browsers (IE, Safari, Maxthon, Firefox, Chrome/Chromium, Microsoft Edge) and a java-script bookmarklet for other browsers;

 • mobile access via browser;